SFDO-Tooling/Snowfakery/docs/arch/ArchIndex.md

 When reading Snowfakery code, you must always think about the lifetime of each data structure:

 * Will it survive for a single iteration, like local variables?
+We call these Transients.
-* Will it survive for a single continuation, like the "Interpreter" object?
+* Will it survive for a single continuation, like "FakerData" objects?
+We could call these Interpreter Managed objects.
-* Will it be saved and loaded between continuations, and thus survive 2 or more continuations?
+* Will it be saved and loaded between continuations, and thus survive across continuations?
+These are Globals.

 ## The Parser